 Competitive Intelligence Tools

-You could gather competitor information by surfing the internet and visit the websites you want to monitor manually.
-However, collecting and reporting all this information by hand is a hassle and a very time-consuming job.
+You could gather competitor information by surfing the internet and visiting the websites you want to monitor manually.
+However, collecting and reporting all this information by hand is a hassle and time-consuming job.

 Using professional tools that daily track product detail pages of competing brands make competitive analysis more manageable and efficient.

 Moreover, monitoring tools can translate data into reports and speed up decision-making by giving you the necessary insights.
 This process is what we call competitive intelligence.